openlibhums/memory-alpha/content/support/accounts-and-roles/account-management.md

 Each user's assignment history (for example, editorial or review activity) is also available from this view.

 This page cannot be used to delete accounts, only deactivate them.
-Accounts can only be deleting using through the **Admin area** <!-- missing hyperlink>.
+Accounts can only be deleting using through the **Admin area** <!-- missing hyperlink -->.

 ## All press users